-Toastmasters has seen its membership increase every year since 1994.
+Toastmasters International, the global organization devoted to communication and leadership skills development, has seen its membership increase every year since 1994.
 Since then, membership has more than doubled.
-Today, Toastmasters has more than 357,000 members in 16,600 clubs and a presence in 143 countries.
+Today, Toastmasters has more than 358,000 members in 16,800 clubs and a presence in 143 countries

 There is no way to get better at telling stories to people than by telling stories to people.
 There is no substitute for experience.
 “You just have to get up and do it,” said Aaron Beverly, who finished second in the Toastmasters world championship of public speaking in 2016.